Menu

 “Reason has left us, and we tumble around in a delirious state.
 Doubt is beautiful, says Höller, but delirium becomes pathological.
 Höller’s works in Turn, Fly, Fall, Fly both create and treat delirious conditions of the mind, and if I know Höller well, creating a cause and annihilating it simultaneously is exactly what he is after”, says Baldo Hauser.

-Pill Clock (Red and White Pills) (2015) has an aperture in the ceiling emitting a pill composed of a red and white part into a growing pile, every three seconds.
+Front: Pill Clock (Red and White Pills) (2015) has an aperture in the ceiling emitting a pill composed of a red and white part into a growing pile, every three seconds.
 This is the time roughly perceived as the “present”.
 You may take one if you want.

 inquire